chirontt/RubikFX/README.md

 This fork adds the Gradle wrapper and build script to build and package this application.

-The Gradle build script produces a stand-alone `RubikFX` application, for Java/JavaFX 11+.
+The Gradle build script produces a `RubikFX` application, for running in standard JVM/JavaFX 11+.
+The build script can also produce stand-alone native executables, using [GraalVM native-image](https://www.graalvm.org/reference-manual/native-image/) utility, for common platforms (Windows, Mac and Linux.)

 ## Gradle tasks

+### Building for standard JVM environment

-To build and run the `RubikFX` application, execute the Gradle `run` command:
+To build and run the `RubikFX` application in standard JVM environment, execute the Gradle `run` command:

 	gradlew run